Anamika of Muzaffarpur has been selected for Sahitya Akademi Award 2021, for her poetry from 2014; ‘Tokri Mein Digant, Theri Gatha.’

 When I was growing up, JP movement happened, and we came to a realization that we needed more than political Independence; Social, economic, and psychological independence especially for women and marginalized sections were needed.

-My father used to share the story about the ‘Summer School of Politics’ in Sonpur which was run by in which Phanishwar Nath Renu and Jai Prakash Narayan took classes on Socialism.
+My father used to share stories about the ‘Summer School of Politics’ which was run in Sonpur, where Phanishwar Nath Renu and Jai Prakash Narayan took classes on Socialism.

 With Dinkar’s portrayal of Gandhian ideology, active political discussions being part our daily lives, we (Bihar) were politically aware, culturally active, and constantly felt that revolution was on its way.

 Mahasweta Di ( referring to Mahasweta Devi) always said that if at all revolution comes, it will come from Bihar.